minds-ai/zoom-drive-connector/README.md

 and password.
 The username and password for this account should be added to the `username` and `password` entrees under the `zoom` section.

 ### Google Drive
 To upload files to Google Drive you have to login to your developer console, create a new project, set the required permissions and then download the access key.
 This can be done via the following
 steps:

 1. Go to the [Google API Console](https://console.developers.google.com/)
-2. Click on 'Create new project'
+2. Click on "Create new project".
-3. Give it a name and enter any other required info
+3. Give it a name and enter any other required info.
-4. Once back on the dashboard click on 'Enable APIs and Services' (make sure your newly created project is selected).
+4. Once back on the dashboard click on "Enable APIs and Services" (make sure your newly created project is selected).
-5. Search for and enable: 'Google Drive API'
+5. Search for and enable: "Google Drive API".
-6. Go back to the dashboard and click on 'Credentials' in the left side bar
+6. Go back to the dashboard and click on "Credentials" in the left side bar.
-7. On the credentials screen click on the 'Create credentials' button and select 'OAuth client ID'
+7. On the credentials screen click on the "Create credentials" button and select "OAuth client ID".
 8. Follow the instructions to set a product name, on the next screen only the `Application name` is required.
-Enter it and click on 'save'.
+Enter it and click on "save".
-9. As application type, select 'Other' and fill in the name of your client.
+9. As application type, select "Other" and fill in the name of your client.
-10. Now under 'OAuth 2.0 client IDs' download the JSON file for the newly create client ID
+10. Now under "OAuth 2.0 client IDs" download the JSON file for the newly create client ID
-11. Save this file as `client_secrets.json` in the `conf` directory
+11. Save this file as `client_secrets.json` in the `conf` directory.

 The `credentials` file will be created during the first start (see below)

 ### Slack
 1. Register a new app using [this link](https://api.slack.com/apps/new).
-2. Under 'Add features and functionality' select 'Permissions'
+2. Under "Add features and functionality" select "Permissions".
-3. Under 'Scopes' select `chat:write:bot`
+3. Under 'Scopes' select `chat:write:bot`.
 4. On the same page copy the "OAuth Access Token".
    Paste that value into the configuration file under the `slack` section.
 5. Put the name of the Slack channel to post statuses in the config file.

 ## Running the Program
 The first time we run the program we have to authenticate it with Google and accept the required permissions.
 For this we run the docker container in the interactive mode such that we can enter the generated token.